Filming and Commercials

 For any filming in the forest groves, walking or setting up on/in redwood sorrel (the clover looking ground cover) you will be required to provide enough plywood sheets to adequately protect vegetation.
 If your talent and crew is walking and setting up exclusively on trails or “brown” areas of the park, plywood boards are not required. (e.g. camera tripod setup in redwood sorrel requires plywood for tripod and camera operator).

-Please note: The film average approval process takes 9 days.
+Please note: The film average approval process takes 2 weeks.
+Turn-around shorter than that incurs additional fees.

 Contact (707) 946-1801 to reach Supervising Ranger Thomas Valterria